Vietnam.vn - Nền tảng quảng bá Việt Nam

 - History is the inheritance and continuity, connecting the past to the present.
 Teaching history must relate past events to reality, even to politics and current events.

 When I was in school, History was the subject that students loved the most.
-The teachers at that time based on the textbooks to prepare their own lessons, detailed and complete, relating to many aspects of life, making us very interested in learning.
-I remember my History teacher was the younger brother of Mr. Vo Nguyen Giap, who was teaching History at Thang Long Private School in Hanoi.
-Mr. Giap had a very good set of History lesson plans, we learned History from this set of lesson plans.
+The teachers at that time based on textbooks to prepare their own lessons, detailed and complete, relating to many aspects of life, making us very interested in learning.
+I remember my History teacher was the younger brother of Mr. Vo Nguyen Giap, who was teaching history at Thang Long Private School in Hanoi.
+Mr. Giap had a very good set of History lesson plans, we learned history from this set of lesson plans.

 Nowadays, students only like to hang out, watch TV, use their phones, don't read, don't ask questions, teachers don't want to answer outside questions, only teach what's in the book, so it's natural that students are bored.

 History is not just dry information and numbers on paper, but it is also the flow of life.
 History teachers not only teach knowledge but also a system of thinking and ideology.
-To change, to make students more interested in the glorious history of the nation, the first and most important thing is to change the teaching method.
+To change, to make students more interested in the heroic history of the nation, the first and most important thing is to change the teaching method.
 Teachers must prepare their own lessons, with passion and love for history, then they can pass that passion on to their students.

 "Tôi yêu sử Việt, vì đam mê mà sẵn sàng chờ đợi..." - Ảnh 10.